hacks-guide/Guide_Wii/docs/zh_CN/bootmiirecover.md

 - Family Edition Wiis and Wii minis **CANNOT** restore NAND backups.
 This is because of the lack of GameCube ports which are required on non-boot2 Wiis to enter the restoration confirmation code.
 For additional help, please seek support.
 For additional help, please seek support on the [Nintendo Homebrew discord server](https://discord.gg/C29hYvh).

-- 如果您已将 BootMii 安装为 boot2，则需要重启主机来启动 BootMii。 如果是这种情况，请跳过步骤1和2。
+- 如果您已将 BootMii 安装为 boot2，则需要重启主机来启动 BootMii。 Skip steps 4 and 5 if this is the case.

 - If you have not done anything to cause a brick (or you're starting up your Wii after a long time), then it is likely a [Wi-Fi Brick](bricks#wi-fi-brick).